 My key take-aways are:

 - Scale matters.
 It is not the only factor that counts in social, but it helps in reaching critical mass.
 The top 5 online remain roughly the top 5 across platform and by visitors.
 The top 5 have the largest resources, brand share of voice and I would expect they have more dedicated people per channel of engagement.
-One way to get around this hurdle would be to create a common social engagement resource pool for smaller institutions, or create a single account to manage where there is a bigger umbrella brand (e.g. Tate only manages one account for all its sites).
+One way to get around this hurdle for smaller brands would be to create a common social engagement resource pool for multiple institutions, or create a single account to manage where there is a bigger umbrella brand (e.g. Tate only manages one account for all its sites).

 - Everyone should be looking at MOMA as a learning reference.
 In spite of the above, some museums punch above or under their weight in the top 5 (here defined as ranking 5 places above or below their visitor ranking).
 And the MOMA certainly punches above its weight through its online engagement.